 To create a new link, within the server run

 lamassu-register followed by a name to identify the recipient or purpose.
 For example:

 If sending the link to another user or device, send it over a (secure) service which doesn't auto-preview the link (and thus invalidate it).
-Signal and Keybase are good for this, or within codeblock formatting in Wire, Riot, or WhatsApp.
+Signal and Keybase are good for this, or within codeblock formatting in Wire, Element, or WhatsApp.

 Revoking admin access

 To view a list of authorized users you may run the following within the server's terminal: